-Coronavirus Covid 19: Grant Robertson and Ministry of Health to update on Covid-19 pandemic
+Coronavirus Covid 19: Two new deaths, new details about level 3 revealed

 "We're not out of the woods yet."

-An Invercargill man who died at his home this week has links to the Bluff wedding cluster of cases of the pandemic disease.
-McElnay said the Ministry of Health was still investigating whether the man had died from Covid-19.
+An Invercargill man who died at his home this week has links to the Bluff wedding cluster.
+McElnay said the Ministry of Health was still investigating whether the man died from Covid-19.

 In total, there have been 1409 coronavirus cases in New Zealand.
 Fourteen people are in hospital - three in ICU with two in a critical condition.